There are so many good gaming laptops available to choose from.

 The keyboard is another highlight.
 If you opt for the Cherry MX mechanical switches, you’re in for a treat.
 They’re tactile, durable, and feel great for both gaming and typing.
 With 1.8mm key travel and a 15-million keystroke lifecycle, it’s built to last.

-One thing that really stood out is the expandability.
+One thing that really stood out is the upgradability.
 You’ve got four M.2 SSD slots that can support up to 9TB of total storage.
 If you’re someone who keeps a massive library of games, you’ll appreciate this flexibility.

 Plus, the dual-channel DDR5 memory ensures smooth multitasking for work or streaming on the side.

-So who is this for?
+So, who is this laptop for?

 The Alienware M18 R2 is a powerhouse that’s perfect for gamers who demand uncompromising performance, stunning visuals, and the ability to upgrade their system as needed.
-It’s also a great choice for creative professionals, content streamers, power users, and virtual reality enthusiasts who require top-tier hardware for demanding tasks.

 ASUS TUF 15 i7 Premium Gaming with RTX 4070, 64GB DDR5, and 4TB SSD under $1500